ShiftLeftSecurity/tinkergraph-gremlin/README.md

 It is important to note though, that it's up to you if you want to make this a strict validation or not - you can choose to tolerate schema violations in your domain classes.

 ## Limitations
+* indices aren't updated automatically when you mutate or add elements to the graph.
+This would be easy to do I guess, but we haven't had the need yet.
+Workaround: drop and recreate the index.
 * an OLAP (GraphComputer) implementation is available, but we haven't really tested it yet
 * you cannot (yet) mix generic and specialized Elements: it's all or nothing, and you'll get an error if you accidentally try